 The goal here is to develop a product idea list that is well-suited for your private label business.
 Products don’t need to be perfect, only good enough to merit more research.
 There are two main approaches to come up with potential product ideas.

 The data-driven approach focuses on using some type of product “database” and using metrics and filters to identify products that match your business’s ideal product criteria.
 The most common product “database” is the Amazon best seller list.
 What’s appealing about using the best sellers list is that it contains products that are already performing well on Amazon indicating an existing level of demand.
 Furthermore, by limiting target products by category, you can easily focus on categories of interest.
 By taking ideal product specifications (low weight, simple product, etc.) into account while evaluating your list, you can narrow down your search even further.
-(Hint: Sellics allows you to automatically filter for these criteria with the “product research” tool feature).

 The second approach is unstructured, creative brainstorming.
 There are various techniques to help stimulate the brainstorming process.
 Write down everything you touch over the next 48 hours.
 List every object you see in a room.
 Page through magazine ads or watch infomercials.
 Or listen to conversations between friends or foreigners.